One night, I was working on an important document on my desktop, when the power went out. In the blink of an eye, all my unsaved work was gone.

 How much extra power do I get with 3-phase wiring?

 Most residential homes come with traditional single-phase alternating current system that flows through 2 live wires and 1 neutral wire.
 Malaysia follows the British standard of 230 volts.

-However, it’s increasingly common to find three-phase power in newer houses, while it’s also not unusual to see single-phase powered homes upgrade to three-phase power.
+However, it’s increasingly common to find 3-phase power in newer houses, while it’s also not unusual to see single-phase powered homes upgrade to 3-phase power.

 How to tell if I need 3-phase power?

-Basically, you should consider switching to a three-phase wiring for the following reasons:
+Basically, you should consider switching to a 3-phase wiring for the following reasons: